gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 Transistors introduced second generation computer.
 If you remember from our [Prologue](Prologue.md), computing devices were primarily used for computations at central location.
 With Integrated Circuit (IC) breakthrough in late 1950's and adancement of IC technology with increasing computing power through 1960's, It was advent of other possibilities.

-Computer to Computer Communication was always key for Defense that's why one of the early Computer Network, ARPANET was build by Advanced Research Projects Agency (ARPA) of the United States Department of Defense.
+Computer to Computer Communication was always key for Defense that's why it was the next step with increasing power of ICs.
+One of the early Computer Network, ARPANET was build by Advanced Research Projects Agency (ARPA) of the United States Department of Defense.
 ARPA is now known as DARPA.
 ARPANET was early implementation of **TCP/IP stack** also known as Internet protocol suite.
 TCP/IP is now standard for Internet Communication.

 There were few other network stacks and Models came along and some tried to standardised the Networking stack like OSI Model.
 However, TCP/IP got actual implementation in US defense institutes and universities that it never became obsolute.